Jackie Autry

-Jackie Autry (born Jacqueline Evelyn Ellam; October 2, 1941) is the former owner of the Los Angeles Angels and widow of Gene Autry, actor, singer and businessman.
+Jackie Autry (born Jacqueline Evelyn Ellam; October 2, 1941) is the widow of award-winning entertainer and businessman, Gene Autry.

 Early life

-On October 2, 1941, Autry was born in Newark, New Jersey.
+Autry was born on October 2, 1941 in Newark, New Jersey.

 Career

 Autry started her career as a switchboard operator for Security National Bank.
 By age 24, Autry became an assistant manager of Operations.
-By age 30, Autry became a manager.
+By age 30, Autry she was promoted to manager.
 By age 32, Autry became a vice president at the bank.

-Autry served as the Honorary President of Major League Baseball's American League, from 2000 until 2015.
+Autry served as the honorary president of Major League Baseball's American League, from 2000 until 2015.
 Her main task was to present the American League Championship Award, the William Harridge Trophy, to the champion at the end of the ALCS as well as the ALCS MVP award.
-Autry is the only woman to ever serve on the Major League Baseball Executive Council, on its Oversight Committee, and as a member of the MLB board of directors.
+Autry is the only woman to ever serve on the Major League Baseball Executive Council, on its oversight committee, and as a member of the MLB board of directors.

-Autry served as past President of the American Red Cross, was responsible as President for raising funds to build an independent Community Blood Bank at the Eisenhower Medical Center and served as its President for many years.
-The Blood Bank continues to serve seven area hospitals surrounding the Palm Springs area.
+Autry served as past-president of the American Red Cross, was responsible as president for raising funds to build an independent Community Blood Bank at the Eisenhower Medical Center and served as its president for many years.
+The blood bank continues to serve seven area hospitals surrounding the Palm Springs area.

-She continues to serve on the Board of Trustees at Eisenhower Medical Center and is the longest tenured Trustee having served since 1981.
+She continues to serve on the board of trustees at Eisenhower Medical Center and is the longest-tenured trustee, having served since 1981.
 She is also a current member of the board of directors of the Barbara Sinatra Children's Center.

-She is President of Gene Autry Music Publishing Companies which houses four publishing companies.
+She served as president of the Gene Autry Music Group, which housed four publishing companies, until its sale to Warner Chappell in 2020.